arifkhaan/arifkhaan.github.io/aboutme.md

 #### Briefly
 I am a PhD student in Department of Electrical and Computer Engineering at [Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi, Swabi](http://giki.edu.pk) Pakistan.
 My research is supervised by  [Dr. Zia ulhaq Abbas](https://www.giki.edu.pk/Faculty/Dr-Zia-ul-Haq-Abbas).
 My PhD thesis broadly focuses on modeling and Energy Efficiency based analysis of heterogeneous cellular networks using the tools of stochastic geometry and the theory of point processes.
-Prior to joining [TeleCoN Lab](https://www.giki.edu.pk/telecon) at GIKI, I completed Bachelor of Science (BS) in Electronics Engineering from [Balochistan University of Information technology, Engineering & Management Sciences Quetta](http://www.buitms.edu.pk/) Pakistan and Master of Science (MS) in Electrical Engineering with major in Wireless communication & signal processing from [COMSATS Institute of Information technology Abbottabad](http://ciit-atd.edu.pk/), Pakistan.
+Prior to joining [TeleCoN Lab](https://www.giki.edu.pk/telecon) at GIKI, I worked as operation and maintaenance Engineering and also served as lecturer and visiting lecturer post.

 Keeping aside all the jargons, maths and information, I love to spend my leisure on reading about photography and experimenting with my camera.